Modern Slavery Statement

 No labour provided to The Group in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-The Group strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the UK and Sweden, and in many cases exceeds those minimums in relation to its employees.
+The Group strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the UK, and in many cases exceeds those minimums in relation to its employees.

 - E) SUPPLY CHAINS

 In order to fulfil its activities, The Group’s main supply chains include those related to Computer software of varying types and computer hardware, again of varying types.
 We understand that The Group’s first-tier suppliers are intermediary traders and therefore have further contracted relationships with lower-tier suppliers.

 The Group considers its main exposure to the risk of slavery and human trafficking to exist in the computer hardware supply chain where their production may involve the provision of labour in a country where protection against breaches of human rights may be limited.

 In general, the Group considers its exposure to slavery/human trafficking to be relatively limited.
 Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.

 - G) STEPS

 The Group carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its suppliers.